 - reduce road death and serious injury through influencing driver, passenger and pedestrian behaviour

-- enable young people to understand the consequences of risk taking and making poor choices
+- enable young people to understand the consequences of risk taking and poor driving

-- signpost new and prospective drivers towards further training and education
+- signpost new and prospective towards further training and education

-Content focuses on the factors that are often present in serious road traffic collisions
+Fatal four: content focuses on the factors present in serious road traffic collisions

 - Mobile phones and distractions

-As part of the road safety education programme the Brigade also uses Virtual Reality technology to engage with audiences.
-This technology allows participants to experience a virtual car journey and see the harsh consequences of making the wrong choices when using the road.
+As part of the road safety education programme we also use Virtual Reality technology to engage audiences.
+This allows participants to experience a virtual car journey and see the consequences of making the wrong choices.

-This presentation is delivered in multi-agency format with our partners Cleveland Police, the North East Ambulance Service (NEAS) and Local Authorities or in a single agency format by the Brigade.
+This presentation is delivered in multi-agency format with our partners at Cleveland Police, the North East Ambulance Service and Local Authorities or in a single agency format by Cleveland Fire Brigade.

-This presentation raises awareness to the risk of fire in the home and how it can be prevented.
-The resource is targeted at a range of risk groups from age 15 years upwards including students moving on to independent living such as university.
-The home fire safety presentation is also suitable for older audiences including community groups.
+This presentation raises awareness of the risk of fire in the home and how it can be prevented.
+It is targeted at a range of risk groups from age 15 years upwards, including students moving on to independent living e.g. Higher Education.
+This presentation is also suitable for older audiences and community groups.